chriswere/freebooter/markdown/20250827-five-acres.md

 The designs have been carefully developed with input from residents and community groups, ensuring that the facilities meet local needs while remaining **financially and environmentally sustainable**.
 Energy-efficient features such as **air source heat pumps, solar panels, insulation, and electric vehicle charging points** are included to ensure a long-term positive impact.

-## Phase Two: Outdoor Sports Facilities
+## Phase two: outdoor sports facilities

 The second phase focuses on the **3G artificial pitch**, which will include: